jameswniu/fun-code/README.md

 # Scripts for Fun-code
-Sort files into folders write readme format script title.py
+Sort files into folders write readme refine script name for readability.py